 Because the term internet-of-things, covers such a broad landscape, it is divided into several different categories.
 For simplicity sake, the general categories are first divided into the internet and then the things, with several subcategories for each category.

 Understanding how the internet of things works sounds like a bigger challenge than it actually is.
-One can easily understand how the internet of things works by breaking it down into smaller categories such as the general categories mentioned above: wireless networks, the ‘things’ themselves, and cloud services.
+One can easily understand how the internet of things works by breaking it down into smaller categories such as the general categories mentioned above: wireless networks, the ‘things’ themselves, and cloud computing services.

 The connected things can be thought of as cars, that drive on the highway.
 Without ‘Things’, there would be no internet of things, but what are the actual things?
 So called ‘Things’ can be anything from a door lock, to a t-shirt, to your car or smartphone.
 The only requirement of these ‘things’ is that they have a valid IP-address to transfer data seamlessly over a wireless network.
-In certain cases, a group of things may be connected to a central hub which allows them to connect to eachother (similar to the way an intranet functions).
+In certain cases, a group of things may be connected to a central hub which allows them to connect to each other (similar to the way an intranet functions).

 The role that humans will play in the internet of things often gets overlooked because it is easy to overly focus on how much the IoT will improve our lives.
 Like many technologies, the internet of things is best considered from the perspective of adoption rather than purely invention.
 Although most of the internet of things is based on machine-to-machine interactions, the human-to-machine interaction is equally important because the human input is the driver of what should be used.
 Humans can control the environment via mobile apps.